 High School Counselors Information

-The Early Assessment Program (EAP) lets you know if you are ready for college-level work in English and mathematics at the end of your junior year of high school.
-This early signal gives you the opportunity to improve your skills during your senior year or the summer before attending a CSU or MSJC.
+The Early Assessment Program (EAP) lets juniors in high school know if they are ready for college-level work in English and mathematics at the end of their junior year of high school.
+This early signal gives juniors the opportunity to improve their skills during their senior year or the summer before attending a CSU or MSJC.

 MSJC Educational Partners

 The Outreach Office at Mt.
 San Jacinto College endeavors to provide all students with the information and tools to start their educational objectives at MSJC.
 The Outreach Office is committed to providing district high schools with a range of matriculation services on site for high school students.
 To receive outreach services at your high school, please return the Outreach Services Request Form along with any supplemental forms required.